cknow/laravel-money/README.md

     'money' => MoneyIntegerCast::class . ':AUD',
-    // cast money as string using the currency defined in the model attribute 'currency' 'money' => MoneyStringCast::class . ':currency', ];
+    // cast money as string using the currency defined in the model attribute 'currency' 'money' => MoneyStringCast::class . ':currency',
+    // cast money as decimal using the defined currency and forcing decimals 'money' => MoneyDecimalCast::class . ':USD,true', ];
 ```